kontent-ai/integration-example-algolia/README.md

 ![algolia-custom-element](docs/algolia-element.gif)

 ## Prerequisities
-1. To run this integration, you'll need your Kentico Kontent project + Algolia account.
+1. To run this integration, you'll need a Kontent project + Algolia account.
-2. The content you want to be returned upon searching has to contain some kind of universal **[slug property](https://itnext.io/whats-a-slug-f7e74b6c23e0)** (of any type). (_Kentico Kontent supports a [SEO-friently way to work with URLs](https://docs.kontent.ai/tutorials/develop-apps/optimize-your-app/seo-friendly-urls) through URL slugs_).
+2. The content you want to be returned upon searching has to contain some kind of universal **[slug property](https://itnext.io/whats-a-slug-f7e74b6c23e0)** (of any type). (_Kontent by Kentico supports a [SEO-friently way to work with URLs](https://docs.kontent.ai/tutorials/develop-apps/optimize-your-app/seo-friendly-urls) through URL slugs_).

 ## Get Started